 What kind of access does the adversary have to the cryptographic system?
-This is often referred to as the style of attack, and is discussed somewhat in Section 2.1 of the Stallings textbook.
+This is often referred to as the style of attack, and is discussed somewhat in Section 3.1 of the Stallings textbook.
 While a real-world attack might only have access to captured ciphertext, we primarily consider models in which the adversary is given substantially more power.
 If we can devise systems that are secure against these powerful attackers, they are certainly secure in other situations in which the adversary is more limited.
 The two most common adversary models are chosen plaintext attacks and chosen ciphertext attacks.
-In these models, the adversary is given access to either an encryption device or a device that can decrypt as well as encrypt - picture this device as a tamper-proof piece of hardware that you can feed values (plaintext or ciphertext) into, but the adversary has neither access nor control over the key that is used.
+In these models, the adversary is given access to either an encryption device or a device that can decrypt as well as encrypt - picture this device as a tamper-proof piece of hardware that you can feed values (plaintext or ciphertext) into, but the adversary has neither access to nor control over the key that is used.
 Of course, this is all just an issue of mathematical modeling, not real physical devices, and using terminology from computational complexity theory we refer to these devices as "oracles."

 We also borrow notation from computational complexity theory: we denote the execution of an algorithm A on inputs x and y as A(x, y), much like in a programming language with function names and parameters.
 A regular algorithm, like A, can do all the standard computational tasks like arithmetic, logic, looping, control, etc., but what about giving A access to an oracle such as an encryption oracle?
 This is not part of a normal computational model, since the encryption oracle computes a function that A cannot compute on its own (remember, A does not know the key used by the encryption oracle).
 One way to view this is that the oracle defines an API (Application Programming Interface), and A can query the oracle through this API even if it has no ability to compute the oracle function itself.
-For example, we could denote an encryption oracle by \mathcal{E} , and define the API to be such that \mathcal{E} takes a plaintext value p and returns a ciphertext value c (so $c = \mathcal{E}(p)$).
-To denote that algorithm A can use encryption oracle \mathcal{E} when processing inputs x and y, we provide the oracle name(s) as superscript(s) to the algorithm name, so in this case we write $A^{\mathcal{E}}(x, y)$ - this is exactly what we mean by the chosen-plaintext model, where attack algorithm A has access to an encryption oracle that it can use to encrypt plaintexts of its choosing.
-If an algorithm has access to both encryption and decryption oracles would be written as $A^{\mathcal{E},\mathcal{D}}(x, y)$ - with access to both encryption and decryption oracles would be written as $A^{\mathcal{E},\mathcal{D}}(x,y)$ - with access to both encryption oracles, this is the chosen-ciphertext model.
+For example, we could denote an encryption oracle by $\mathcal{E}$ , and define the API to be such that $\mathcal{E}$ takes a plaintext value p and returns a ciphertext value p (so p (p).
+To denote that algorithm p can use encryption oracle p when processing inputs p and p, we provide the oracle name(p) as superscript(p) to the algorithm name, so in this case we write p (p) - this is exactly what we mean by the p chosen-plaintext model, where attack algorithm p has access to an encryption oracle that it can use to encrypt plaintexts of its choosing.
+If an algorithm has access to multiple oracles then we can give a comma separated list in the superscript, so an algorithm that has access to both encryption and decryption oracles would be written as p (p) - with access to both encryption oracles, this is the p chosen-ciphertext p model.

 Example 1a.
-Lets say that a person is using a block cipher (like AES, but with variable block and key sizes) as a deterministic small plaintext cipher: just putting in one block of plaintext and running it through the block cipher directly.
-The adversary knows that a user is sending a simple "Yes" or "No" answer, and has access to an encryption oracle.
-We can define an attack algorithm as follows - notice the superscript on the algorithm name, indicating that the algorithm has access to the encryption oracle, and the use of \mathcal{E} inside the algorithm as a simple function call.
+Lets say that a person is using a block cipher (like AES, but with variable block and key sizes) as a deterministic cipher for small plaintexts: just putting in one block of plaintext and running it through the block cipher directly.
+The adversary knows that a user is sending a simple "Yes" or "No" message in a ciphertext c, and has access to an encryption oracle.
+We can define an attack algorithm as follows - notice the superscript on the algorithm name, indicating that the algorithm has access to the encryption oracle, and the use of $\mathcal E$ inside the algorithm as a simple function call.